JacobGiordano/weather-app/README.md

 # weather-app
-An app to get and display local weather
+An app to get and display local weather using data from https://home.openweathermap.org/